-BB.
-Coordination with MoDOT Signal Shop for Cabinet Entry
+X. Coordination with MoDOT Signal Shop for Cabinet Entry

 - 1.0 Description.
 Commission-furnished color-coded pad locks have been placed on all of MoDOT's signal cabinets in addition to the key used to unlock the door handle.
 To gain access to the appropriate cabinets during the project all contractors shall coordinate with MoDOT's signal shop to obtain the proper keys and locks. - 1.0.1 Keys & Locks.
 Red locks and keys are provided when a contractor has modified the signal cabinet and MoDOT staff shall not have access to the cabinet until it is accepted for maintenance.
-The blue keys are provided for entry into the cabinet where MoDOT's Signal Shop group deems the access to be minor in nature (entry to the cabinet to make a simple network switch connection, for example).

-- 1.0.2 Completion of Project.
+The blue keys are provided for entry into the cabinet where MoDOT's Signal Shop group deems the access to be minor in nature (entry to the cabinet to make a simple network switch connection, for example). - 1.0.2 Completion of Project.
 At the completion of the project all keys and pad locks distributed to contractor during the project shall be returned to the Signal Shop supervisor or their representative and keys shall not be reproduced. - 2.0 Contact.
 Initial contact must be made at least seven calendar days before work begins, preferably when the project has the notice to proceed or during the pre-construction meeting, if applicable.
 MoDOT's Signal Shop supervisors shall be notified prior to work beginning.
-Contact the signal shop via email at sltrs@modot.mo.gov to coordinate which padlocks are to be used. - 3.0 Basis of Payment.
-No direct payment shall be made for compliance with this provision. - CC.
-Wrong Way Alert Systems Preventative Maintenance, Software and Recertification - 1.0 Description.
-Annual preventative maintenance, software and recertification of the existing Wrong Way Alert Systems at the below noted locations shall be completed by the manufacturer as a subcontractor to the prime contractor on this project.
+Contact the signal shop via email at <a href="mailto:street] street, and the signal shop via email at <a href="mailto:street] street at least seven calendar days before work begins, if applicable.
+MoDOT's Signal Shop supervisors shall be notified prior to work beginning.
+Contact the signal shop via email at <a href="mailto:street] street. - 3.0 Basis of Payment.
+No direct payment shall be made for compliance with this provision.

+Y. Wrong Way Alert Systems Software, Recertification and Preventative Maintenance